WELCOME TO PEEAS

 Dr. Bo Y Park

-I am a perinatal epidemiologist and an Assistant Professor in the Department of Public Health at California State University, Fullerton.
-I earned my PhD in Epidemiology from the Drexel University and was a postdoctoral scholar at the Johns Hopkins University.
-My current research pursuits are centered around understanding the intricate relationships between our environment and human health, with a particular emphasis on the critical periods of pregnancy and neonatal development.
+I am a Perinatal Epidemiologist and Associate Professor of Public Health at California State University, Fullerton.
+I earned my PhD in Epidemiology from Drexel University and completed postdoctoral training at Johns Hopkins University.
+My research investigates how environmental exposures influence maternal and child health, with emphasis on pregnancy and neonatal development as critical windows of susceptibility.

 MY RESEARCH